 So long as an adult accompanies them, Children under 14 are permitted to ride in the dog sled.
 They won’t be able to drive, however, only ride in the sled itself.
 If your child is 14 or over, they can drive the sled with your permission.

-What to Wear for a Husky Safari in Lapland
+What to Wear for a Husky Safari in Lapland?

-As I mentioned, the tour company you book your Husky Safari with will provide some winter gear, such as waterproof overalls and boots.
-However, you’ll want to have some warm layers underneath all that.
 Winter in Lapland sees temperatures as low as -30 C, so having the right winter packing list is essential for a comfortable and enjoyable experience.
 After surviving our husky safari in sub-zero temperatures, here’s a short list of items I suggest to take with you.

 - Thermal Underwear – Leggings, Vests, Socks